-Last Revised On: 06/30/2022
+Last Revised On: 09/02/2025

-General Policy Statement:

 [[CUname]] (Credit Union) recognizes the importance of obtaining ongoing education in order to more effectively serve the membership.
 The Credit Union encourages staff and Board attendance at education sessions aimed to assist in this endeavor.

-The following conferences, seminars and courses have been identified as valuable opportunities for volunteers and employees.
 Attendance or participation must be authorized through the regular budgeting process or through separate Board approval.
+The Credit Union will assist in identifying qualified education programs for the Board and Employees to consider.

 VOLUNTEERS.